 The average distance between points should be the same regardless of how far from the center we look.
 This means for example, that looking on the perimeter of a circle with circumference 2 we should find twice as many points as the number of points on the perimeter of a circle with circumference 1.

 Since the circumference of a circle (2πr) grows linearly with r, it follows that the number of random points should grow linearly with r.
 In other words, the desired probability density function (PDF) grows linearly.
 Since a PDF should have an area equal to 1 and the maximum radius is 1, we have

 So we know how the desired density of our random values should look like.
 Now: How do we generate such random values when all we have is a function that produces values between 0 and 1?

 We use a trick called inverse transform sampling.
-An intuitive explanation of how this method works can be found here: Generate random value with specific distribution
+An intuitive explanation of how this method works can be found here: Generating a random value with a custom distribution.

 - Step 1: Create the cumulative distribution function (CDF)